openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/dfx/cj-hilog-guidelines.md

 # Using HiLog for Logging (Cangjie)

 During application development, you can output log information at critical code points.
-After running the application, analyze the execution status (e.g., whether the application runs normally, code execution sequence, whether logical branches execute correctly, etc.) by reviewing the log information.
+After running the application, analyze the execution status (such as whether the application is running normally, code execution sequence, whether logical branches execute correctly, etc.) by reviewing the log information.

 ## Interface Description